todbot/cstbase/host/commandline/README.md

 - OpenWRT / DD-WRT
 - ... just about anything else with Gnu Make & a C-compiler

-In general, the `blink1-tool` builds as a static binary where possible, eliminating the need for shared library dependencies on the target.
+In general, the `cstbase-tool` builds as a static binary where possible, eliminating the need for shared library dependencies on the target.